amihsan/quiz-app/backend/README.md

 ## 💡 About

 This is the Backend of the Quiz App.
-So all the application logic is here.
+It contains all the application logic, including API routes, database interactions, and server-side functionality.

 ### 🧱 Built With